Charles Howard, 1st Earl of Carlisle: Biography

 On 20 April 1661 Howard was created Baron Dacre of Gillesland, Viscount Howard of Morpeth, and Earl of Carlisle; the same year he was made Vice-Admiral of Northumberland, Cumberland and Durham, and in 1662 joint commissioner for the office of Earl Marshal.
 In 1663 he was appointed ambassador to Russia, Sweden and Denmark, and in 1668 he carried the Garter to Charles XI of Sweden.

 In 1667 Howard was made lieutenant-general of the forces and joint commander-in-chief of the four northernmost counties.
 In 1672 he became one of the commissioners for the office of Lord Lieutenant of Durham, and in 1673 deputy earl marshal.
 He commanded a regiment in the fresh-raised Blackheath Army of 1673, which was intended to see action against the Dutch.
 Following the Treaty of Westminster the regiment was disbanded.

 In 1678 he was appointed governor of Jamaica, but his instructions to introduce Poynings' Law to the island were successfully opposed by planters elected to the Jamaican Assembly.
 Calling the elected members "fools, asses, beggars and cowards", the governor arrested their leaders, William Beeston (governor) and Samuel Long, father of Jamaican planter-historian Edward Long.
 However, when they were deported back to England, Beeston and Long successfully argued their case, and the governor's instructions were cancelled.
 He was reappointed governor of Carlisle.
 He died in 1685, and was buried in York Minster.

+Family

 He married Anne (died 1696), daughter of Edward Howard, 1st Baron Howard of Escrick and great-granddaughter of Thomas Howard, 4th Duke of Norfolk, by whom he had six children: